laBruji/flashcard_app/README.md

 # Flashcard App

 This is a flashcard application for learning vocabulary.
-It allows users to upload flashcards, memorize them, and take quizzes.

 ## Features